Apple Valley Vision & COVID-19

 Steps Prior to Exam when entering office.

-- Prepare ahead of time by Filling out patient paperwork ahead of time to minimize contact with surfaces and pens and to speed up the exam process.
+- Prepare ahead of time by Filling out patient paperwork ahead of time.

 - We ask that you follow CDC guidelines regarding coronavirus and wash your hands with soap and water or use hand sanitizer available throughout the office.
 We have plenty of soap and hand sanitizer placed conveniently around our office.